Back to Blog

 Here's what nobody tells you about budget massage guns in Singapore: the sub-$50 ones from Shopee are mostly rubbish.
 I've burned through four of them.
 They either die after 2 months, sound like construction equipment, or have the power of a gentle pat on the back.
 But spend $65-95 and you can get something genuinely useful.

-The three models that actually work for regular gym-goers?
-The Opove M3 Pro ($89) hits hard enough for post-leg day recovery, the Renpho R3 ($75) has fantastic battery life for the price, and the AERLANG Mini ($65) fits in your gym bag without adding bulk.
+The three models that actually work for regular gym-goers and ship reliably to SG?
+The Renpho Deep Tissue Massage Gun hits hard enough for post-leg day recovery, the Hyperice Hypervolt 2 is whisper-quiet with strong battery life, and the Renpho Portable Massage Gun fits in your gym bag without adding bulk.
 I've tested these on everything from tight IT bands after long runs at East Coast Park to sore delts from too many overhead presses.

 In Singapore's humidity, having recovery tools at home becomes crucial — you don't always want to queue for the single massage chair at your condo gym.
 The key thing about budget massage guns?
 They're not going to replace a proper sports massage, but they're perfect for daily maintenance.